Marcennaji/HoldemCore/README.md

 - **SQLite3**

 ---

-## 🚀 Current Status — *Unstable, redesign of core engine using an FSM is on active development*
+## 🚀 Current Status — *Ongoing refactoring with FSM-based core redesign*
-Originally created by Marc Ennaji in 2011 (SourceForge), migrated to GitHub in 2025.
+Originally created by Marc Ennaji in 2011 on SourceForge, the project earned a 5-star rating and over 11,000 downloads.
-Currently in **major architectural rewrite** to improve decoupling, modularity, maintainability, and testability.
+In 2025 it was migrated to GitHub and is now undergoing a **major architectural rewrite** to improve decoupling, modularity, maintainability, and testability — while also enabling support for multiple UIs.

 ✅ Core engine is now headless
 ✅ `GameEvents` decouples UI from logic